smdocs/my-book-notes/book16/chap-1.md

 The main difference the two is that a trap is a crash initiated by the OS or the hardware and a panic is an application shutting down due to severe error condition.

   ![](images/self-service-linux-trap.jpg)

+The most important information to gather when the kernel experiences a major problem
+ - <b>The instruction that trapped.</b> The instruction can tell you a lot about the type of trap.
+If the instruction is invalid, it will generate a SIGILL.
+If the instruction references memory and the trap is a SIGSEGV, the trap is likely due to referencing memory that is outside of a memory region (/proc directory contains more information on process memory maps.)

 3. Hang (or very slow performance)